ILogEverything/Alfa-Romeo-Giulia-SimRacing/README.md

 - ✅ Dual **MCP2515** support (500 kbps CAN + 125 kbps IHS)
 - ✅ Real-time **serial communication** from PC
 - ✅ Supports **BeamNG.drive** and **Assetto Corsa**

+☕️ Like this project?
+Support it with a coffee!
+Your help keeps dashboards alive and wheels spinning. -> https://paypal.me/xb6783746

 ---